jyablonski/debezium-mysql-s3-demo/README.md

 # Debezium
 Practice Repo with Debezium which spins up MySQL, Kafka, and a Debezium Client to tap into the Bin Log and perform CDC on all database changes, and writes them to S3 every 60 seconds.

+The Example connects to 2 separate Tables, builds 2 separate Kafka Topics, and writes out all changes to 2 separate Kafka S3 Sinks using 1 Source Connector + 1 Sink Connector.
+You can adapt this example to include more tables as needed, all while using the same connector.

 ## Steps
 1. Run `docker-compose up`.
 2. Run `docker-compose logs -f kafka-connect` to follow logs for debugging purposes as well as to see if Debezium is sending CDC Messages.